About Us

 • John Maier: Brewmaster Emeritus, Rogue Ales & Spirits

-• Shane Watterson: Brewer at Laurelwood Brewing, Founder of Level Beer
+• Shane Watterson: Brewer, Laurelwood Brewing, Level Beer

 History